muhammad-tahir0312/Fast-NUCES_Resources/README.md

 (If you find it helpful then please give me a STAR)
-<br><br>  Hey, this repo's got everything from the first semester to the fifth!
+<br><br>  Hey, this repo's got everything from the first semester to the seventh!
 I'll throw in more stuff once I wrap up the rest.
 <br>
 <br>
 Campus: Fast Karachi